AME Zion Church removes bishop after alleged misconduct

 The African Methodist Episcopal Zion Church has removed a prominent bishop from office after his peers accused him of fraudulently having church property deeds transferred to a shell corporation that then secured millions of dollars in loans against those properties.

-Staccato Powell, who presided over churches in several Western states, was removed by a vote Thursday at a denominational gathering being held in Atlanta, upholding a previous committee decision to find him guilty on 20 counts.
+Staccato Powell, who presided over churches in several Western states, was removed in a vote Thursday by the denomination’s General Conference, being held in Atlanta, upholding a previous committee decision to find him guilty on 20 counts.

 The vote means Powell “would no longer be recognized as consecrated to the office of Bishop” and is returned to the status of ordained elder, according to conference minutes posted online.